adamzahraoui/42-NetPractice/README.md

 * `/24` or `/30` only cover limited IP ranges (local networks).
 * Routers use the **most specific match**, so `/0` ensures all external traffic goes to the Internet gateway.

-🛠️ Result: All hosts and routers achieved Internet connectivity.
+✅ Result: All hosts and routers achieved Internet connectivity.

 ---

 ## 🧪 Tools & Environment

-* **NetPractice** (Ecole 42 networking project platform)
+* **NetPractice** (1337 School networking project platform)
 * **Wireshark** (for packet inspection)
 * **Cisco Packet Tracer / GNS3** (for conceptual practice)
 * **Linux utilities:**